Musical Theater Summer Institute

 Students who do not meet the minimum program requirements should not apply and should consider other summer opportunities.

-The Musical Theater Summer Institute is by instructor consent only.
-To participate, you must apply and receive acceptance into the program.
+To participate in the Musical Theater Summer Institute, students must apply and receive acceptance into the program.

 As part of the application process, you will be asked to complete the following:

 - In 500 words or less, respond to the following prompt: How do you plan to impact the world through your storytelling?

 - A video audition of 32 bars of a song that you enjoy and shows your range

 - A video audition of 1 minute – 1 ½ minutes contemporary monologue

 - A resume (if you do not have a resume, submit a brief description of your theatrical and/or artistic experience)